-When it comes to city breaks, Berlin’s got a bit of something for everyone.
-There’s the fascinating history, both the recent stories of the Berlin Wall but also the wartime history and the museums with their artifacts dating back thousands of years.
-Then there’s the modern vibrant, multicultural culture of street art and music that mixes in influences from around the world.
-And there’s also the great nightlife, whether you’re looking for a lazy afternoon in a biergarten or a clubbing marathon to last past dawn.
-It’s also one of Europe’s cheaper capital cities, but prices can still start to add up after a few days.
-So here are my top tips for making the most of your trip to Berlin without blowing the budget.
+When it comes to city breaks, Berlin’s got something for everyone.
+It’s got fascinating history, both the recent stories of the Berlin Wall but also its wartime history and museums artifacts dating back thousands of years.
+Then there’s the modern vibrant, multicultural culture of street art and global music.
+And there’s the great nightlife, whether you’re looking for a lazy afternoon in a biergarten or a clubbing marathon.
+Berlin is one of Europe’s cheaper capital cities, but prices can still start to add up.
+So here are my top tips for making the most of Berlin on a budget.

-If you’re in Berlin in summer, head to the huge Tiergarten park for a picnic among its 600 acres of lawns, paths and lakes.
-Or if you fancy an afternoon on the beach, take a 20-minute train ride south-west of the city to Strandbad Wannsee, a lido with over a kilometre of sandy beach.
-There’s also the smaller Strandbar Mitte urban beach along the River Spree by Museum Island between April and September.
+If you’re in Berlin in summer, head to the huge Tiergarten park for a picnic among its 600 acres of lawns and lakes.
+Or for an afternoon on the beach, take a 20-minute train ride south-west of the city to Strandbad Wannsee, a lido with over a kilometre of sand.
+There’s also the smaller Strandbar Mitte urban beach along the River Spree by Museum Island from April to September.

-For classical music fans, there are free lunchtime concerts at 1pm on Tuesdays in the foyer of the Berlin Philharmonic.
+For classical music fans, there are free lunchtime concerts at 1pm on Tuesdays in the foyer of the Berlin Philharmonic from September–June.
 They’re performed by members of the orchestra and music students and last around 40 minutes.
-Get there early though as they’re limited to 1500 spaces.
-There’s also the annual Fête de la Musique on 21 June with free concerts of every type of music, from classical and jazz to reggae and punk, being performed in over 100 venues across the city between 4pm and 10pm.
+Get there early as they’re limited to 1500 spaces.
+There’s also the annual Fête de la Musique on 21 June 2020 from 4pm to 10pm with free music concerts, from classical and jazz to reggae and punk, in 100 venues across the city.

-Berlin’s Museum Island is a UNESCO World Heritage Site home to five museums with artefacts from 6000 years of history.
-Each museum charges €10–12 entry (half price for concessions), or you can get a combined one-day Museum Island area ticket for €18 (€9 concessions).
-Entry is also free for under 18s.
+Berlin’s Museum Island is a UNESCO World Heritage Site which is home to five museums with artifacts from 6000 years of history.
+Each museum charges €10–12 for entry (half price for concessions and free for under 18s).
+But better value is the combined one-day Museum Island ticket wsich included skip-the-line-access and costs €18 (€9 for concessions).

-Many of the city’s other museums are free to enter, including the Palace of Tears, Allied Museum and the Topography of Terror – see this site for a full list.
+Many of the city’s other museums are free to enter, including the Palace of Tears, Allied Museum and Topography of Terror – see this full list.
 Other museums have free entry on certain days.
-The Märkisches city history museum, Nikolaikirche church, Ephraim-Palais palace and Bröhan museum of art nouveau and art deco all have free entry on the first Wednesday of each month.
+The Märkisches city history museum, Nikolaikirche church, Ephraim-Palais and Bröhan museum of art nouveau and art deco all have free entry on the first Wednesday of the month.

 Top city views

-For one of the best views across Berlin, head to the glass dome on top of the Reichstag parliament building.
-Entry is free but you need to book in advance either on the Bundestag website or at the office on Scheidemann Strasse.
-It’s is normally open daily from 8am to midnight (with the last admission at 10pm), but can sometimes be closed if the weather’s bad or when parliament is sitting.
+For one of the best Berlin budget views, head to the glass dome on top of the Reichstag parliament building.
+Entry is free but you need to book in advance, either on the their website or at the office on Scheidemann Strasse.
+It’s is normally open daily from 8am to midnight (last admission is at 10pm), but can be closed if the weather’s bad or when parliament is sitting.

 Another good budget eating option is Berlin’s student canteens.
-They serve good-value meals and are open to everyone.
-You can even have a meal with a free panoramic city view at the Technical University’s Skyline Cafeteria on the 20th floor of the Telefunkenhochhaus tower (open for breakfast and lunch).
+They serve good-value meals and are open to everyone, not just students.
+You can have a meal with a free panoramic city view at the Technical University’s Skyline TU Cafeteria which is located on the 20th floor of the Telefunkenhochhaus tower (open 7.30am–4pm from Monday to Friday).

-Germans take their beer seriously, and in some places a bottle of beer is cheaper than a bottle of water.
-On a summer’s evening, Berliners head to one of the city’s biergartens, or beer gardens, to cool down with a drink.
-You’ll find them all over the city, but some of the best-known are the historic Prater, the Café am Neuen See alongside a lake in the Tiergarten and the Turkish-style Burg am See.
+Germans take their beer seriously, and in some places it’s cheaper than a bottle of water.
+On summer evenings, Berliners head to one of the city’s biergartens, or beer gardens, to cool down with a drink.
+You’ll find them all over the city, but some of the best-known are the historic Prater, the Café am Neuen See b a lyake in the Tiergarten and the Turkish-style Burg am See.

-You can get a sightseeing tour for the price of a single bus ticket on city bus route 100, which was the first bus route to connect East and West Berlin after reunification.
+You can get a sightseeing tour for the price of a single bus ticket on city bus route 100 – the first bus route to connect East and West Berlin after reunification.
 The route starts at Alexanderplatz and runs past Museum Island, the Reichstag, Brandenburg Gate, Tiergarten, Victory Tower and Kurfürstendamm shopping street before ending at the zoo.
-There’s also a good city view from the raised platform of the S-Bahn train between Zoologischer Garten and Alexanderplatz stations.
+There’s also a good city view from the raised platform of the S-Bahn train between Zoologischer Garten and Alexanderplatz.

 Berlin’s public transport passes can also be used on the city’s ferries.
 Most are only short journeys but the trip across Lake Wannsee makes a good day trip on a sunny day.
-Take the S-Bahn to Wannsee station and then the ferry across to Kladow, which runs every hour and takes 20 minutes.
-Kladow has some good walking and cycling routes as well as restaurants and beer gardens on the water’s edge.
+Take the S-Bahn to Wannsee station then the ferry across to Kladow, which runs every hour and takes 20 minutes.
+Kladow has good walking and cycling routes plus restaurants and beer gardens.

 So those are my tips for seeing Berlin on a budget – do you know of any more Berlin bargains or have any money-saving tips?